 In other words, the product owner acts as a guidepost for the team throughout the development process.
 While all team members will collaborate and discuss how to tackle the work, the product owner has the final say on what to prioritize and when.

-The Scrum Master also leads the daily Scrum meeting, which helps the team stay on task and on process.
+The Scrum master also facilitates the daily Scrum meeting, which helps the team stay on task.

 The developers are the foundation of the Scrum team.
-While the product owner outlines the priorities and the Scrum master monitors the process, the development team is responsible for determining how to get the work done.
+While the product owner outlines the priorities and the Scrum master serves the process, the developers are responsible for determining how to get the work done.

-They are essentially autonomous (one of the features that make Scrum unique from other methodologies).
+They are essentially autonomous (one feature that makes Scrum unique from other frameworks or methodologies).
 This feature makes Scrum teams highly collaborative and close-knit, often resulting in higher morale, satisfaction, and purpose.